 How will my gift be used?

-Collections: At KU Libraries, we invest in high-quality materials in many formats that serve research, teaching and learning needs at KU.
-The libraries are home to rich collections — both traditional and online — of more than 4.4 million volumes and 90,000 subscriptions to journals, magazines and newspapers.
-Private gifts of any amount support building, processing, digitizing and preserving collections in the social sciences, humanities and science and technology areas.
+KU Libraries invests in high-quality materials in many formats that serve research, teaching and learning needs at KU.
+The libraries are home to rich collections — both traditional and online — of more than five million volumes and one million subscriptions to journals, magazines and newspapers.
+Private gifts of any amount support building, processing, digitizing, and preserving collections in the social sciences, humanities, and science and technology areas.

-Faculty support: Librarians are a critical link between patrons and information.
-Gifts supporting professional development and training in new skills and expertise mean KU Libraries can continue to deliver top-notch support to campus people and priorities.
+Librarians are a critical link between scholars and information.
+Gifts supporting professional development mean KU Libraries can continue to build upon an outstanding portfolio of expertise to deliver top-notch support to the people and priorities of our university.
 Librarians at KU are exploring innovative new support models, such as "embedded librarianship," which enable them to work more closely with students and other library users.

-Digital scholarship: KU Libraries provide faculty and scholars with expertise and tools for creating and using digital scholarship to enhance research, teaching and learning at KU.
-Library consultants focus on organizing and preserving the results of today’s research for tomorrow’s scholars.
-In spaces both physical and virtual, faculty find expert consultants, educational opportunities and digital tools.
-These efforts require private funding to support technology upgrades, building renovations, furniture, equipment, faculty and staff.
-Giving opportunities include named spaces (multimedia conference room, offices, study spaces, etc.) and faculty positions.
+KU Libraries provide faculty and students with expertise and tools for creating and using digital scholarship to enhance research, teaching and learning at KU.
+Our consultative librarians focus on organizing and preserving the results of today’s research for tomorrow’s scholars.
+In spaces both physical and virtual, faculty find expert consultants, academic opportunities and digital tools.